Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 There are three grades of MCL tear, depending on how severely you have damaged the ligament and treatment usually involves a combination of PRICE, knee brace, exercises and physical therapy.

-Another common cause of medial knee pain is a tear in the cartilage lining on the inner side of the knee joint, known as the meniscus.
+Another common cause of medial knee pain is a tear in the thick cartilage that lines the inner side of the knee joint, known as the meniscus.

 Treatment for an MCL medial knee injury usually consists of rest, ice, compression, elevation, strengthening and stretching exercises and physical therapy.
 If the ligament tears completely, then surgery may be necessary to repair the damage.

-If you want to know more about the common causes, treatment option and recovery process, visit the Meniscus Tears section.
+If you want to know more about the common causes, treatment option and recovery process for this common cause of inner knee pain, visit the Meniscus Tears section.

 Inflammation of the pes anserine bursa, a small fluid-filled sac the reduces friction, can also cause inner knee pain.

-In most cases of pes anserine bursitis, there is a gradual onset of medial knee pain, approximately 2-3 inches below the knee joint, swelling, stiffness, weakness and sleep may be affected.
+In most cases of pes anserine bursitis, there is a gradual onset of medial knee pain, around 2-3 inches below the knee joint, swelling, stiffness, weakness and sleep may be affected.

 Inner knee pain from pes anserine bursitis usually gets worse with resisted knee flexion and exercise, as well as when climbing stairs.
 It most commonly affects overweight middle aged women or runners and swimmers.